Fixed point theorems for groups acting on non-positively curved manifolds: subspace arrangements and fixed point property

 We now turn to deal with the groups $EL_n(R)$ when $R= \BZ \langle t_1,\ldots,t_k\rangle$.
 As above our results will be slightly more general since we work with $St_n(R)$ instead.
 Note that although (similarly to the case $R= \BF_p \langle t_1,\ldots,t_k\rangle$) these groups are still generated by groups of the form \begin{itemize} \item $G_i= \{x_{i,i+1}(a)\}$, where $a \in \BZ$, $1 \leq i \leq n-1$, and \item $G_n=\{x_{n,1}(a_0+a_1t_1+\ldots a_kt_k)\}$ , where $a_i \in \BZ$, $1 \leq i \leq k$.

 \end{itemize} these groups are infinite hence our method would fail in the first step.
 Indeed these groups can act by hyperbolic isometries without fixing any point at all.
 However much is known about co-compact proper actions of solvable groups on CAT(0) spaces.
-Our main tool in proving \ref {non commutative universal lattices} will be the solvable subgroup theorem which we will describe next..
+Our main tool in proving \ref {non commutative universal lattices} will be the solvable subgroup theorem which we will describe next.
 We begin by reminding the definition of a metrically proper action. \begin {defn} Let $G$ be a discrete group acting on a CAT(0) space $X$ by isometries.
 We say that the action is metrically proper if for every $x \in X$ there is $r >0$ such that the set $\{ g \in G ~ s.t. ~ g.B(x,r) \cap B(x,r) \neq \emptyset \}$ is finite. \end {defn} Note that this definition is in general more restrictive than the usual definition of proper actions, which regards to compact sets in $X$.
 Even though one can clearly see both definitions coincide in the case of proper spaces (see definition I.8.2 and the following remark in \cite {BH}).
-The solvable subgroup theorem states that if a group $\Gamma$ acts metrically proper and co-compactly on CAT(0) space then any solvable subgroup $S< \Gamma$ is finitely generated and more important, it is virtually abelian.
-It is straightforward to deduce from it that non-uniform irreducible lattices of higher rank semi simple Lie groups that have no compact factors can not act metrically proper and co-compactly on CAT(0) spaces (see theorem II.7.8 and the following remark in \cite {BH}.
+The solvable subgroup theorem states that if a group $\Gamma$ acts metrically properly and co-compactly on CAT(0) space then any solvable subgroup $S< \Gamma$ is finitely generated and more importantly, it is virtually abelian.
+It is straightforward to deduce from it that non-uniform irreducible lattices of higher rank semi simple Lie groups that have no compact factors cannot act metrically properly and co-compactly on CAT(0) spaces (see theorem II.7.8 and the following remark in \cite {BH}.
 Thus Theorem \ref {non commutative universal lattices} is a generalization of this.
-We can now prove Theorem \ref {non commutative universal lattices}.
+Theorem \ref {non commutative universal lattices} will follow easily from the the solvable subgroup theorem combined with the following rigidity property: \begin{prop} Let $H$ be a topological group all of whose solvable subgroups are virtually abelian and $\gC$ an universal lattice, then any group homomorphism $\phi : \gC \rightarrow H$ has finite image. \end{prop} \begin {proof} Suppose that we have a group homomorphism: $\phi : \gC \rightarrow H$.
+Similarly to the case studied above we denote $G_{i,j}= \langle x_{i,i+1}(R), x_{j,j+1}(R) \rangle$.
+We study the image of the solvable (infinite Heisenberg) group $G_{1,2}$.
+Observe that by simple calculation the derived subgroup $[G_{1,2},G_{1,2}]$ is just the subgroup $E_{1,3}(R)$ of matrices with $1$ on the diagonal, elements of $R$ in the $(1,3)$ position and $0$ elsewhere.
+By the assumption regarding to solvable subgroups in $H$, the image of $G_{1,2}$ is virtually abelian hence $\ker \phi \cap [G_{1,2},G_{1,2}] $ is of finite index in $[G_{1,2},G_{1,2}]=E_{1,3} \cong R$.